-- A new and unusually intelligent mook looking to join Bucho's drug gang in Desperado gets put into Initiation Ceremony that consists of having to win a savage fight against an established member of the cartel.
+- A new and unusually intelligent mook looking to join Bucho's drug gang in Desperado gets put into a savage Gang Initiation Fight against an established member of the cartel.
 He gets his knee cap completely smashed during the fight, (prompting Bucho to quip "He'll never dance again") but manages to win and earn a spot anyway.
 For the rest of the movie he wears a crude brace by his knee and has issues moving around.

-- In Once upon a Time in Mexico, when the Mariachi finally confronts Marquez, he blows both of the evil general's kneecaps out with a sawed-off shotgun before delivering final vengeance by blowing his head off.
+- In Once Upon a Time in Mexico, when the Mariachi finally confronts Marquez, he blows both of the evil general's kneecaps out with a sawed-off shotgun before delivering final vengeance for Carolina and their daughter by blowing his head off.

 - Referenced in Reservoir Dogs, where Mr. White tells Mr. Orange that his gut wound is the second most painful place to be shot after the kneecap.

 - In Rock N Rolla, London Gangster Lennie Cole makes the mistake of being racist and rude towards Russian gangster Yuri at a golf park, when Yuri is already in a bad mood from having his lucky painting stolen.
 Yuri's response is to have his Dragon Victor beat Lennie's kneecaps with a golf club until they break, forcing Lennie to drag himself all the way from the 18th hole to the reception desk to get help, and from that point on, Lennie spends the rest of the film as an Evil Cripple.

 - Meg shoots a mook in the knee at one point in The Replacement Killers.
 She later sees the same mook when she's captured and makes a smartass quip about it, to which he responds by kicking out one of her knees and making a quip of his own.